sodexx7/proxies/RelatedQuestions.md

 ```

-- adding code like this `uint256[50] private __gap`, which main enough slots for future changes.
+- adding code like this `uint256[50] private __gap`, which maintain enough slots for future changes.
 But for now, seems It's recommended using Namespaced Storage Layout [EIP-7201](https://eips.ethereum.org/EIPS/eip-7201)
-- todo check https://eips.ethereum.org/EIPS/eip-7201, OpenZepllin[Initializable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/a5c4cd8182103aa96c2147433bf1bfb8fde63ca9/contracts/proxy/utils/Initializable.sol#L63) have used the EIP7201.
+- https://eips.ethereum.org/EIPS/eip-7201, OpenZepllin[Initializable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/a5c4cd8182103aa96c2147433bf1bfb8fde63ca9/contracts/proxy/utils/Initializable.sol#L63) have used the EIP7201.

 ### 4. What is the difference between initializing the proxy and initializing the implementation?
 Do you need to do both?
 When do they need to be done?

-(TODO CHECK)

 - Initializing the proxy will set the initial params which was used by the proxy contract, the core params includes the owner of the proxy, set the implementation contract address.
-Initializing the implementation I think the initial params were based on the implementation contract, generally, there are no relationships between these params and proxy contract. the states in the implementation can ignored.
+Initializing the implementation contract were based on the implementation contract, generally, these variables in implementation contract
+  wasn't used by the proxy contract.

-- For the Transparent or UUPS, just initializing the proxy.
-No need initializing the implementation.
+- For the Transparent or UUPS, just initializing the proxy by calling the implementation contract's corrospending's function.
 One specifical case is beaconProxy, should initializing the beacon which should set the implementation contract address.
 - Firstly, should deploy the implementation contract, then deploy the proxy and initializing the proxy by delegatcall the implementation contract.

 ### 5. What is the use for the reinitializer?
 Provide a minimal example of proper use in Solidity?